OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 * A PR compile which creates a FPGA image consisting of the FIM that is loaded into the static region of the FPGA and a default AFU that is loaded into dynamic region.
 Additional AFUs maybe loaded into the dynamic region using partial reconfiguration.

 The build scripts included with OFS are verified to run in a bash shell.
 Other shells have not been tested.
-Each build script step will take several hours to complete.s Please note, building directly in Quartus GUI is not supported - you must build with the provided scripts.
+Each build script step will take several hours to completes, Please note, building directly in Quartus GUI is not supported - you must build with the provided scripts.

 The following sections describe how to set up the environment and build the provided FIM and AFU.
 Follow these steps as a tutorial to learn the build flow.
 You will use this environment and build scripts for the creation of your specialized FIM.